WebbYang/hello-world-python/README.md

 ## Before we begin
 To save the time for Anaconda installation, I've done it already.
-It simply run the script by:
+It simply needs to run the script by: `bash Anaconda3-5.2.0-Linux-x86_64.sh`
-`bash Anaconda3-5.2.0-Linux-x86_64.sh`
+During the installation, the path has been exported as the process we did for blast last time.
+So now we can to test some basic commands to check if conda has been properly installed.
+Try `conda info` and `conda list`.

 ## Test a simple "Hello World" in Python
 Please login and go to your own folder.